totarikozturk/InvioMovie/README.md

 **1. Search Screen**

-	- When this page is opened, a loading animation and service calls to the omdb api are displayed in the middle of the screen.
+	-When this page is opened, a loading animation and service calls to the omdb api are displayed in the middle of the screen.
  	-The page has a search feature by movie name.
  	-Incoming result is listed.
 If there is no result, a warning is issued.